aflorzy/pelican-ansible/README.md

 ## Post-Script Steps

-Visit your panel URL and click through the steps
+Visit your panel URL (http://pelican.lan/installer with the default config) and click through the steps. **Only default selections have been tested.
+Additional installation steps may be required to support a mysql connection**

 Follow steps in the [Configure step](https://pelican.dev/docs/wings/install#configure) of the Pelican documentation